AlFahiyanSiyam/AlFahiyanSiyam.github.io/README.md

-### Step 5: Adding resume in the local GitHub repository
+### Step 6: Adding resume in the local GitHub repository

-### Step 6: Modifying the configuration for the static generator site

-### Step 7: Run the static generator site on personal computer
+> Step 6.1: Open the repository from the file exploer

+> Step 6.2: Open the resume styled with MarkDown

+> Step 6.3: Copy and past the content to the **"index.md"** or **"index.markdown"**

-### Step 8: Updating the static generator site on GitHub
+### Step 7: Updating the static generator site on GitHub
+After making any changes open the GitHub desktop from your computer.

 ## More Resources

+### Run the static generator site on personal computer
+> Step 1: Open the **Command Prompt** from repository file directory

+> Step 2: Write **"bundle exec jekyll serve"** and press Enter

+> Step 3: Open **"http://localhost:4000/"** or **"http://127.0.0.1:4000"** to view the static generator site

 ## Authors and Acknowledgements